ko-zu/psl/README.md

 - Support IDN (unicode or punycoded).
 - Support Python2.5+ and Python 3.x
 - Shipped with built-in PSL and update scripts.
+- Written in Pure Python.
+No library dependencies.

 Install
 ===